 Grant Award Details

-Genome Editing of Autologous Hematopoietic Stem Cells to Treat Sickle Cell Disease
+File an IND application for a clinical trial using CRISPR-Cas9 genome Editing of Autologous Hematopoietic Stem Cells to Treat Sickle Cell Disease.

 Grant Application Details